 Seashore Life 1

-Investigate coastal marine life of the tidal flats, salt marshes and sounds on local islands during this two-day class.
-The field-based classes include ferry ride, barrier island hiking and animal identification.
+Investigate coastal marine life of the tidal flats, salt marshes, and sounds on local islands during this two-day class.
+The field-based classes include ferry ride, barrier island hiking, and animal identification.
+The program runs from 9 a.m. to noon each day.
 Fee: $90.

 Fish & Fishing

-This course is an introduction to coastal fish and fishing methods.
-Cane poles, bait, and tackle are provided for dock fishing for this one-day class.
-Students also use nets to catch and identify marine life in near-shore waters and create take-home artwork.
-Fee: $45.
+Children will learn about coastal fish and fishing methods.
+Cane poles, bait, and tackle are provided for dock fishing, seine nets will also be used along a tidal flat.
+Students also use nets to catch and identify marine life in nearshore waters and create take-home artwork to share with their families.
+The program runs from 9 a.m. to noon each day.
+Fee: $90.

-Build a model of a sportfishing boat at the museum’s Watercraft Center.
-Use museum exhibits and field trips to learn about boats used for offshore charter fishing and some of the fish targeted by fishermen aboard these uniquely designed vessels.
+During this course, students will build a model boat at the museum’s Watercraft Center.
+They will use museum exhibits and field trips to learn about work boats and boats used for charter fishing and commercial fishing.
+The types of fish targeted by people fishing aboard these vessels will be discussed as well.
+The program runs from 9 a.m. to noon each day.
 Fee: $90.

 Seashore Life II